Achondroplasia in Children

 What is achondroplasia in a child?

-Achondroplasia is a type of rare genetic bone disorder.
-Achondroplasia is the most common type of these disorders.
-It causes the strong, flexible tissue called cartilage to not be made into bone as normal.
+Achondroplasia is the most common type of rare genetic bone disorder.
+The strong, flexible tissue called cartilage is not made into bone as normal.
 This causes a series of signs, such as short arms and legs and a large head.
 This condition used to be called dwarfism.
 A boy with the condition will reach an average adult height of about 4 feet, 4 inches (52 inches).
 A girl with the condition will reach an average adult height of about 4 feet, 1 inch (49 inches).
 People with achondroplasia have normal intelligence and normal lifespan.

 What causes achondroplasia in a child?

 Achondroplasia is a genetic disease.
-It is an autosomal dominant disease.
+It's an autosomal dominant disease.
 This means that only one abnormal gene inherited from one parent leads to the condition.
 Most cases of achondroplasia are from a new gene mutation in families.
-This means the parents are average height and do not have the abnormal gene.
+This means the parents are average height and don't have the abnormal gene.

 Which children are at risk for achondroplasia?

 Having a parent with achondroplasia increases the risk of being born with the condition.
-But most babies born with the condition do not have a family history of it.
+But most babies born with the condition don't have a family history of it.

 What are the signs of achondroplasia in a child?